olimorris/onedarkpro.nvim/README.md

-  colors = {}, -- Override default colors by specifying colors for 'onelight' or 'onedark' themes hlgroups = {}, -- Override default highlight groups filetype_hlgroups = {}, -- Override default highlight groups for specific filetypes plugins = { -- Override which plugins highlight groups are loaded
+  colors = {}, -- Override default colors by specifying colors for 'onelight' or 'onedark' themes hlgroups = {}, -- Override default highlight groups filetype_hlgroups = {}, -- Override default highlight groups for specific filetypes plugins = { -- Override which plugin highlight groups are loaded
+    -- ...
+  },
-      -- NOTE: Plugins have been omitted for brevity - Please see the plugins section of the README }, styles = { -- Choose from "bold,italic,underline" strings = "NONE", -- Style that is applied to strings.
+  styles = { -- Choose from "bold,italic,underline"
+      strings = "NONE", -- Style that is applied to strings.